 Review a full list of what you may need.

 The 2022-2023 FAFSA is for the Fall 2022, Spring 2023, and Summer 2023 semesters.
 Your (and your parents’) 2020 income and federal tax information is needed.

 The FAFSA can be completed in one of three ways:

 - By completing the paper application; found here (under Free Application for Federal Student Aid (FAFSA) Information) and mailing it in to the U.S. Department of Education.

-NOTE: The fastest, and most recommended way to complete your FAFSA is by completing it online or through the app on your phone.
+NOTE: The fastest, and most recommended way to complete your FAFSA is by completing it online.
 Mailing the paper FAFSA can cause significant delays in processing.

 Every October 1st, the new California Dream Act Application will be available for the upcoming school year.
 It is important to know that you will need to complete the FAFSA or California Dream Act Application each year to receive federal aid.
 Only complete one financial aid application – Completing both the FAFSA and the California Dream Act Application can cause significant delays in receiving any financial aid.
 If you aren’t sure which application to complete, the initial questions on the California Dream Act will let you know which application is best for your situation.